patronasxdxd/dev/README.md

 - Depositor sees incoming price drop tx (or just anticipates one, by reading exchange price data), that would shortly be followed by unprofitable liquidation txs
 - Depositor front-runs with `withdrawFromSP()` to evade the loss

 Stability Pool depositors expect to make profits from liquidations which are likely to happen at a collateral ratio slightly below 110%, but well above 100%.
-In rare cases (flash crashes, oracle failures), troves may be liquidated below 100% though, resulting in a net loss for stability depositors.
+In rare cases (flash crashes, oracle failures), vaults may be liquidated below 100% though, resulting in a net loss for stability depositors.
 Depositors thus have an incentive to withdraw their deposits if they anticipate liquidations below 100% (note that the exact threshold of such “unprofitable” liquidations will depend on the current Dollar price of thUSD).

 As long the difference between two price feed updates is <10% and price stability is maintained, loss evasion situations should be rare.
 The percentage changes between two consecutive prices reported by Chainlink’s collateral:USD oracle has only ever come close to 10% a handful of times in the past few years.

-In the current implementation, deposit withdrawals are prohibited if and while there are troves with a collateral ratio (ICR) < 110% in the system.
-This prevents loss evasion by front-running the liquidate transaction as long as there are troves that are liquidatable in normal mode.
+In the current implementation, deposit withdrawals are prohibited if and while there are vaults with a collateral ratio (ICR) < 110% in the system.
+This prevents loss evasion by front-running the liquidate transaction as long as there are vaults that are liquidatable in normal mode.

-This solution is only partially effective since it does not prevent stability depositors from monitoring the collateral price feed and front-running oracle price update transactions that would make troves liquidatable.
+This solution is only partially effective since it does not prevent stability depositors from monitoring the collateral price feed and front-running oracle price update transactions that would make vaults liquidatable.
 Given that we expect loss-evasion opportunities to be very rare, we do not expect that a significant fraction of stability depositors would actually apply front-running strategies, which require sophistication and automation.
-In the unlikely event that large fraction of the depositors withdraw shortly before the liquidation of troves at <100% CR, the redistribution mechanism will still be able to absorb defaults.
+In the unlikely event that large fraction of the depositors withdraw shortly before the liquidation of vaults at <100% CR, the redistribution mechanism will still be able to absorb defaults.

 #### Reaping liquidation gains on the fly